isc-projects/kea/doc/sphinx/arm/congestion-handling.rst

 is a simple ring buffer.
 Once it reaches capacity, new packets get added to the back of the queue by discarding packets from the front of the queue.
 Rather than always discarding the newest packets, Kea now always discards the oldest packets.
-The capacity of the buffer, i.e the maximum number of packets the buffer can contain, is configurable.
+The capacity of the buffer, i.e. the maximum number of packets the buffer can contain, is configurable.
 A reasonable starting point would be to match the capacity to the number of leases per second a specific installation of Kea can handle.
 Please note that this